 Airway obstruction - acute upper

-Symptoms vary depending on the cause, but some symptoms are common to all types of airway blockage.
-They include:
+Symptoms vary, depending on the cause.
+But some symptoms are common to all types of airway blockage.
+These include:

 Decreased breath sounds in the lungs

 Tests are usually not necessary, but may include:

 Treatment depends on the cause of the blockage.